jlangr/geektone/README.md

 * Sharps / flats in key signature are not ordered appropriately.
 * What's up with the B note on the violin?
 * Supports only 4/4 time currently
+* Does not track the current node when playing

 ## Samples